 As far as comfort is concerned, this Columbia model does have a sunny side.
 It was one of the most breathable models reviewed.
 The manufacturer got their proprietary waterproof and breathable membrane right, which achieved both goals and helped keep costs down.
 We dig that!
-However, if you desire a shoe that is comfortable across more varied terrain, and still won't break the bank, check out our Best Buy Award winner, the Vasque Juxt.
+However, if you desire a shoe that is comfortable across varied terrain that still won't break the bank, check out our Best Buy Award winner, the Vasque Juxt.

 On the scale is where the Redmond stands ahead of most of the pack.
 Weighing 1 lb.
-14.1 oz, it's just half an ounce heavier than the lightest model, the Adidas Terrex Swift R GTX.
+14.1 oz, it's one of the lightest we reviewed.
 This model feels light, leaving our feet feeling unencumbered.
-Its lightweight is achieved by not having a shank between the midsole and outsole, which almost every other model includes in its construction.
-For under two ounces more for the pair, snag The North Face Ultra 109 GTX, which offers much higher performance in every other metric.
+Its low weight is achieved by not having a shank between the midsole and outsole, which almost every other model includes in its construction.
+For under two ounces more for the pair, snag The North Face Ultra 110 GTX, which offers much higher performance in every other metric.

 This shoe provides the most limited foot support of all models tested.
 The Redmond is one of two shoes that doesn't have an internal shank, and we were able to twist it easily when testing the lateral torsion.
 The forefoot width and ankle collar height are narrow and short in comparison to the others.
 Columbia gave this shoe one of the better insoles, though.
 It's not double layered, but there is extra foam in the midfoot to give a boost in arch support.